Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Chargers stats and trends

-- Los Angeles has seven wins against the spread in 15 games this season.

-- The Chargers have covered the spread once this season when favored by 7.5 points or more (in two chances).
+- The Chargers have been favored by 7.5 points or more two times this season and covered the spread in one of them.

 - Los Angeles' games this year have hit the over on eight of 15 set point totals (53.3%).

-- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team scores more than 17.3 points.
+- When Los Angeles scores more than 17.3 points, it is 7-5 against the spread and 8-4 overall.

-- When Los Angeles piles up more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.
+- When Los Angeles piles up over 320.9 yards, the team is 7-6 against the spread and 8-5 overall.

 - The Chargers have turned the ball over one more time (20 total) than the Broncos have forced a turnover (19) this season.